leitmedium/weechat-pushover/README.md

 7. start the plugin with "/python load pushover.py"
 8. Set user key and token by doing
 9. /set plugins.var.python.pushover.user USERKEY
 10. /set plugins.var.python.pushover.token TOKEN

 ## Todo

-1. Get rid of curl dependency and use python itself to do the http call (non-blocking).
-2. Make it configurable to notify about current window or not.
+1. Make it configurable to notify about current window or not.
-3. Make it configurable to notify only while being in away mode.
+2. Make it configurable to notify only while being in away mode.
-4. Make it configurable to send more details (e.g. local timestamp).
+3. Make it configurable to send more details (e.g. local timestamp).

 ## Security